pyOpenSci/pyopensci.github.io/_posts/2024-05-23-pyos-pyconus-2024-recap.md

 I've learned a lot about running sprints over the past 2 years.
 At pyOpenSci, we have a [help-wanted project board](https://github.com/orgs/pyOpenSci/projects/3) where we add issues and things that we could use help with across our organization.
 Some of the tasks that we need help with are beginner friendly.
 For example it's useful for beginners to test drive our [online packaging tutorials](https://www.pyopensci.org/python-package-guide/tutorials/intro.html) and then report bugs as GitHub issues.
 Your feedback might be errors in a lesson, typos or things that were confusing / didn’t work.

 Some of our help-wanted issues are more technical too. pyOpenSci is a non-profit organization whose heart is a community of volunteers.
-We have infrastructure that any other open source project would have and as such we need technical help working on CI (continuous integration) workflows, guidebook infrastructure, our website and more.
+We have infrastructure that any other open source project would have, and as such we need technical help working on CI (continuous integration) workflows, guidebook infrastructure, our website and more.

 As an Executive Director and Founder of pyOpenSci, I created most of this infrastructure to support our mission myself, early on.
 This means that sometimes, its not the prettiest code <i class="fa-regular fa-face-grin-squint-tears"></i>.
 But it works.